There’s not denying that gloves are an essential part of MMA.

 If you’re looking for the best cheap gloves for MMA, look no further.
 The RDX MMA Sparring Gloves are manufactured using Maya Hide leather that’s incredibly durable and super long lasting.

-The gloves multi-layered, gel integrated padding covers the knuckles and the side of the hand with additional block padding over the wrist.
+Their multi-layered, gel integrated padding covers the knuckles and the side of the hand with additional block padding over the wrist.
 The gel padding is longer lasting than regular foam padding, which can become compressed from repetitive impacts.

-The gel padding also makes them one of the best MMA gloves for heavy bag drills.
+This gel padding also makes them one of the best MMA gloves for heavy bag drills.
 However, they do have their limitations and are not has protective has heavier, more densely padded gloves.

 Interestingly, the gloves have a pretty innovative design, especially considering the specialised thumb enclosure that protects your thumb and allows you to maintain a solid grip of your partner.